KnowledgeDiscovery/rca_baselines/README.md

 Creative Commons Attribution-NonCommercial (CC BY-NC) 4.0 International License

-You can not use the code for commercial purposes.
+You can not use the code and data for commercial purposes.